pfmc-assessments/Assessment_Class/README.md

 This is a repository for the 2025 applied stock assessment course at the University of Washington.

+## IMPORTANT DEADLINES:

+- May 21, 2025: Internal review deadline
+- June 11, 2025: Groundfish subcommittee of the SSC review in Rohnert Park, CA and online

 ## How this repository works:

 This repository contains lectures, example code, and background reading materials for both courses.
 Materials will be added as the course progresses.